vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 ## Unit tests vs functional tests

-The tests so far are called "functional" because they test an application from the user perspective; open a browser, visit a url,...
-These tests work without any knowledge about the app's implementation details.
+The tests so far are called "functional" because they test an application from the user perspective; open a browser, visit a url, etc. These tests work without any knowledge about the app's implementation details.
 Almost any kind of web application, written in Python or another language, can be tested with `pytest` and `splinter`.
-Unit tests (the concept and not the `unittest` module) on the other hand are supposed to test an application from the developer point of view.
+On the other hand, unit tests (the concept and not the `unittest` module) are supposed to test an application from the developer point of view.
 Unit tests should cover very specific parts of code.
 Normally, there should be many more unit tests than functional tests.
 Because of that unit tests must be fast.
 Opening and closing browsers is not very useful on the context of unit tests.
 As described in the TDDPy book, the development process goes as follows: